Visual Cognition Research Lab

 Nelson, Elizabeth PhD

 Beth completed her doctorate in experimental psychology here at VisCoRe in 2018.
-Her research focused on holistic processes in face recognition.
+Her research focused on holistic processing in face recognition.
 She is currently a research officer with Health Canada.

 Ranger, Anna